preitysingh/PartnerPractice/README.md

 Q5 - Is this a merge or a rebase?

 Q6 - Person B: checkout the local master branch.
 Is it updated as well, or still behind remote master?

+Q7 - Run git branch.
+Did your local copy of your branch delete when Person A deleted the remote branch?
+If not, delete the local copy of the branch using git branch -d BRANCHNAME

+Q8 - Use git log --graph --all to view the branching structure and copy and paste the result into the README.md formatted as a code segment (see markdown cheatsheet).